Terms and Conditions for customers

 1. Definitions and Interpretation

-- TXP Personal Data: means all Personal Data (as defined in the Privacy Laws) disclosed by or on behalf of TXP to the Customer or accessed by the Customer or otherwise generated as a result of or in connection with the provision of the Services, including any Personal Data relating to or which ultimately belongs to, any Expert;
+- TXP Personal Data: Means all Personal Data (as defined in the Privacy Laws) disclosed by or on behalf of TXP to the Customer or accessed by the Customer or otherwise generated because of or in connection with the provision of the Services, including any Personal Data of any Expert;

-- Confidential Information: means the terms of this Agreement (including the Fees) and any information relating to either party or its affiliates or their business, finances, Intellectual Property Rights or (whether such information is provided in writing, orally or by another means and whether directly or indirectly) which the disclosing party regards, or could reasonably be expected to regard, as confidential, whether or not such information is reduced to a tangible form or marked in writing as “confidential”, and any and all copies thereof and information which has been or may be derived or obtained from any such information, including the Report (and any Expert Materials).
+- Confidential Information: Means the terms of this Agreement (including the Fees) and any information relating to either party or its affiliates or their business, finances, Intellectual Property Rights or (whether such information is provided in writing, orally or by another means and whether directly or indirectly) which the disclosing party regards, or could reasonably be expected to regard, as confidential, whether or not such information is reduced to a tangible form or marked in writing as “confidential”, and any and all copies thereof and information which has been or may be derived or obtained from any such information, (and any Expert Materials).
 For the avoidance of doubt, the existence of this Agreement and details of the names and the number of Experts that the Customer has interaction within connection with a Project shall constitute Confidential Information.

 - Data Security Breach: means any known, potential or actual breach of security leading to the actual, potential, accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, TXP Personal Data;

-- Privacy Laws: means all applicable privacy and data protection laws including the Data Protection Act 1998 (as replaced by the GDPR with effect from 25 May 2018) and the Privacy and Electronic Communications (EC Directive) Regulations 2003 (as amended) and all subordinate and ancillary legislation, directions of any competent privacy regulator, common law and other relevant court decisions and all relevant codes of practice that relate to privacy and/or data protection (whether in whole or part) in each case as may be amended or replaced from time to time.
+- Privacy Laws: Means all applicable privacy and data protection laws including the Data Protection Act 1998, UK GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003 (as amended) and all subordinate and ancillary legislation, directions of any competent privacy regulator, in each case as may be amended or replaced from time to time.

-- save where otherwise stated references to any legislation are references to that legislation as amended, replaced or re-enacted from time to time and any subordinate legislation made under it;
+1.2.1 save where otherwise stated references to any legislation are references to that legislation as amended, replaced, or re-enacted from time to time and any subordinate legislation made under it.

-- references to a person include an individual, firm, company, corporation, unincorporated body, any State or any agency of the above.
+1.2.3 references to a person include an individual, firm, company, corporation, unincorporated body, any State, or any agency of the above.

 2. Commencement and Duration

-This Agreement shall be deemed to have come into force on the agreed Start Date and shall continue until the End Date or if terminated in accordance with Clause 6 (the Term).
+This Agreement shall be deemed to have come into force on the Start Date and shall continue until the End Date or if terminated in accordance with Clause 6 (the Term).